 - Though boneseed is an evergreen, it is flammable and dense stands can represent a significant fire risk.
 Boneseed is able to colonise inhabitable or disturbed sites.
 In the past it was used for reclaiming these types of sites.
 Boneseed is not a significant agricultural weed because it is readily grazed by stock and it will not withstand cultivation or trampling.

-For further information on boneseed contact the Department of Primary Industry, Water and Environment, Tasmania (Service Sheet, 56/93.
+For further information on boneseed contact the Department of Primary Industry, Parks, Water and Environment, Tasmania (Service Sheet, 56/93.
 Agdex 642).

 - Chemical (all year).
 Both foliar spraying and cut stump application can be used on boneseed.
 For details on herbicides and rates see boneseed Weeds Leaflet or Herbicide Recommendations for Weed Control in Tasmania – Non Crop Situations.